 Where possible, it's important to include the person you care for in discussions about what might take place in case of an emergency.
-Find out if they have any special needs or concerns.
-Also consider how they may be able to assist.
+Find out if they have any special needs, concerns or preferences for who might need to look after them.
+Also consider how your child or young adult may be able to assist.